-40 A sues B for trespass on his land.
+A sues B for trespass on his land.
 B alleges the existence of a public right of way over the land, which A denies.
 The existence of a decree in favour of the defendant, in a suit by A against C for a trespass on the same land, in which C alleged the existence of the same right of way, is relevant, but it is not conclusive proof that the right of way exists.
-16

 Judgments, etc., other than those mentioned in sections 34, 35 and 36 when relevant.

-37. Judgments or orders or decrees, other than those mentioned in sections 34, 35 and 36 are irrelevant, unless the existence of such judgment or order or decree is a fact in issue, or is relevant under some other provision of this Adhiniyam.
+37. Judgments or orders or decrees, other than those mentioned in sections 34, 35 IEA, S. 43 and 36, are irrelevant, unless the existence of such judgment, order or decree is a fact in issue, or is relevant under some other provision of this Adhiniyam.

-(a) A and B separately sue C for a libel which reflects upon each of them.
-C in each 5 case says that the matter alleged to be libellous is true, and the circumstances are such that it is probably true in each case, or in neither.
+- (a) A and B separately sue C for a libel which reflects upon each of them.
+C in each case says that the matter alleged to be libellous is true, and the circumstances are such that it is probably true in each case, or in neither.
 A obtains a decree against C for damages on the ground that C failed to make out his justification.
-The fact is irrelevant as between B and C.

-(b) A prosecutes B for adultery with C, A's wife.
-B denies that C is A's wife, but the Court convicts B of adultery.
-Afterwards, C is prosecuted for bigamy in marrying B during 10 A's lifetime.
-C says that she never was A's wife.
-The judgment against B is irrelevant as against C.

-(c) A prosecutes B for stealing a cow from him.
+The fact is irrelevant as between B and C. - (b) A prosecutes B for stealing a cow from him.
 B is convicted.
 A afterwards sues C for the cow, which B had sold to him before his conviction.
-As between A and C, the judgment against B is irrelevant.

-(d) A has obtained a decree for the possession of land against B. C, B's son, murders A in consequence.
-The existence of the judgment is relevant, as showing motive for a crime.

-(e) A is charged with theft and with having been previously convicted of theft.
-The previous conviction is relevant as a fact in issue.

-(f) A is tried for the murder of B. The fact that B prosecuted A for libel and that A was convicted and sentenced is relevant under section 8 as showing the motive for the fact in issue.
+As between A and C, the judgment against B is irrelevant. - (c) A has obtained a decree for the possession of land against B. C, B's son, murders A in consequence.
+The existence of the judgment is relevant, as showing motive for a crime. - (d) A is charged with theft and with having been previously convicted of theft.
+The previous conviction is relevant as a fact in issue. - (e) A is tried for the murder of B. The fact that B prosecuted A for libel and that A was convicted and sentenced is relevant under section 6 as showing the motive for the fact in issue.

+Fraud or collusion in obtaining judgment, or incompetency of Court, may be proved.

-38. Any party to a suit or other proceeding may show that any judgment, order or decree which is relevant under sections 34, 35 and 36, and which has been proved by the adverse party, was delivered by a Court not competent to deliver it, or was obtained by 25 fraud or collusion.
+38. Any party to a suit or other proceeding may show that any judgment, order or IEA, S. 44 decree which is relevant under section 34, 35 or 36, and which has been proved by the adverse party, was delivered by a Court not competent to deliver it, or was obtained by fraud or collusion.